pivotalsoftware/ESarch/README.md

 # Axon Trader

-This project demonstrates the use of Command and Query Responsibility Segregation [CQRS][17] and [Event Sourcing][17] with [Pivotal Application Service][11] (a.k.a Pivotal Cloud Foundry or PAS).
-It consists of two [Spring Boot][9] microservices built using the open source [Axon Framework][10] and a user interface built using [Node.js][16] and Angular.
+This project demonstrates the use of [Command and Query Responsibility Segregation (CQRS)][17] and [Event Sourcing][17] with [Pivotal Application Service][11] (a.k.a Pivotal Cloud Foundry or PAS).
+The code consists of two [Spring Boot][9] microservices built using the open source [Axon Framework][10] and a user interface constructed using [Node.js][16] and Angular.

-> __Note:__ If you just want to experience Axon Trader without having to build and host the code yourself, go ahead!
-Simply navigate your browser to [https://esrefarch-demo-trader-ui.cfapps.io/][5] but be sure to circle back if you're curious about how CQRS and Event Sorcing works in practice.
+> __Note:__ If you just want to experience Axon Trader without having to build and host the code for yourself, simply navigate your browser to [https://esrefarch-demo-trader-ui.cfapps.io/][5] but be sure to circle back if you're curious about how CQRS and Event Sorcing works in practice.

 ## Before You Begin.

 This demo will *only* run in a compatible [Pivotal Application Service][11] environment.
 This environment must also have a marketplace containing the required "brokered" services.
-Examples of compatible PAS environments would include [Pivotal Web Services (PWS)][6], any enterprise PCF foundation with the correct services, or locally on your PC using [PCF-Dev][7] (started with the required marketplace services running).
+Examples of compatible PAS environments would include [Pivotal Web Services (PWS)][6], any enterprise PCF foundation with the correct services, or locally on your computer using [PCF-Dev][7] (started with the required marketplace services running).

-> In this tutorial we will use Pivotal Web Services (PWS) as it meets all of the requirements set out above.
+> In this tutorial we will use Pivotal Web Services (PWS) as our PAS as it meets all of the requirements set out above.
 If you don't have a PWS account yet, [you can sign up for one with some free credit here][6].

 ## Prerequisites